death doula

 I supported a person who had spent quite a few months preparing for their death.
 Instructions, ideas, additions, and deletions were made nearly every year.
 They were not dying imminently.
 No, they truly were gracious and placed a heap of care into how they were meant to meet their transitional threshold.

 They clarified their values.
-They talked with their loved ones and their community members.
+They spoke with their loved ones and their community members.
 They documented the wishes.
 They laid groundwork for their priorities and essentials.
 They imagined the details of environment that they desired.
-And when, more recently, they stepped into the remaining weeks, there was no scrambling nor chaos.
+More recently, they stepped into the remaining weeks, and there was no scrambling nor chaos.

 The community of loved ones had a firm grasp on what truly mattered to their person’s death.
 They understood that the choice was comfort over intervention.
 They were aware that their person wanted ambient music and nature sounds, shadowy lighting, the smell of fresh air, and their sibling’s hand in theirs.
 The community did not have to linger with questions above their heads.
 They did not have room to argue.
-They did not have to entertain wonder much later if they had made the right choices.
-They just had to be with each other.
-And that is specifically what their person wanted.
+They did not have to later entertain the wonder if they had made the right choices.
+They just had to be with each other and that is specifically what their person wanted.

 The Cost of Remaining Elusive

 On the flipside, I have also witnessed what happens when someone has not dug into preparation.
 The loved ones and community gather.
 Decisions need to be made and yet no one knows what their person wanted and wished for.
-One person blurted out, "They will have wanted everything done”.
-Another person stated, "No, they will have not wanted to suffer like this”.
-And just like that, suddenly the room is not about their person dying.
-It has become about the other’s conflict.
+One person blurted out, they will have wanted everything done.
+Another person stated, no, they will have not wanted to suffer like this.
+And just like that, suddenly the room was not about their person dying.
+It had become about the other’s conflict.

-This is some of the cost of avoidance.
-Not just for the person dying but for the peoples left behind.
+This is some of the cost of avoidance and not just for the person dying but for the peoples left behind.
 I write these narratives not to impose guilt, to impress and embolden agency.
 The security of your wishes are protected and desired, if not only for yourself, for a community that is showing up for you as you have done so for them.

 What People Wish They Had Known Earlier